HamorHam/Computer-Vision-Project/README.md

 - Integrate your custom dataset into the YOLO framework (transfer learning).
 - Fine-tune the YOLO model using your dataset.
 This involves adjusting the model's parameters to better suit your specific data.
 - Conduct evaluation of your fine-tuned YOLO model.
 Use appropriate metrics to assess its performance (e.g., precision, recall, accuracy, F1 score, etc.).

+Trash Classification:

+This project aims to develop a model that classifies whether an item is recyclable or non-recyclable based on images of common household waste.
+This can include images of various packaging types, food containers, and plastic items.

+Link to Dataset and Files: https://drive.google.com/drive/folders/1Z-gfctvnPQjV6v9z1mt9MCi562MKZCTj?usp=sharing